mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

       - Run the executable and enter your NordVPN access token when prompted.
       - Follow the prompts to generate WireGuard configurations.

+### Web Version

+1. Visit the web version tool at [nord-configs-crafter](https://nord-configs-crafter.pages.dev/).
+2. Follow the prompts to generate WireGuard configurations.
+3. After downloading the configuration, manually add the private key for added security or use the access token to retrieve the private key.

-By providing both options, users can choose the method that best suits their preferences and technical expertise.
+By providing these options, users can choose the method that best suits their preferences and technical expertise.

 ## Installation